Gurpreet654/Deep-Learning-Classification/README.md

 # Preprocessing
 The size of input image is consider 64x64 and all the images were resized

-Name the folders were changed to string
+Names the folders were changed to string